 Your career depends on which degree you choose.
 You can become an LPN with a practical nursing degree, but being an RN requires a professional nursing degree.
 Regardless of which career you choose, just remember that both require you to pass the NCLEX.

 There is plenty of information out there comparing practical nursing versus professional nursing, so let’s put that aside.
 Instead, let’s focus on the advantages of becoming an LPN.

 1. Becoming an LPN takes less than time than becoming an RN.

-A professional nursing degree takes at least four years to complete.
-By comparison, a practical nursing degree – which leads to the LPN career path after passing the NCLEX – takes 12-18 months.
+A professional nursing degree takes up to four years to complete.
+By comparison, a practical nursing degree – which leads to the LPN career path after passing the NCLEX – takes as little as 12 months.
 That means, depending on your course of study, you’d have the opportunity to build exposure and experience in the workforce for an extra three years.